NEW HAMPSHIRE FALL & CHILDREN'S AUTHORS FESTIVAL --

-Barbara Beeler: Oval Box Maker -- Barbara is well known to museum shops and craft shows for her decades of experience making oval boxes and interpreting the historic craft.
+Barbara Beeler: Pantry Box Maker -- Barbara is well known to museum shops and craft shows for her decades of experience making oval boxes and interpreting the historic craft.

 Lisa Huestis: Quilter* -- A lifetime quilter, Lisa is a regular participant in quilting guilds and textile craft groups and interprets the craft for historic house museums and regional craft festivals.
 She frequently involves her audience in the quilting process.

 Peter Oakley: Shoemaker

 * denotes artisans who invite audience participation in craft demonstrations

 For a short video of the NH Fall Festival, click here.